AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 1. On the **Tenants** tab, select **Invite Tenant**.

-1. Enter the email address of the tenant administrator for the tenant you would like to invite.
+1. Enter the email address of the Tenant Administrator for the tenant you would like to invite.
 Then select **Invite**.

-  An email is sent to the invitee.
+  An email is sent to the invited Tenant Administrator.

 ## Step 2: Wait for invited tenants to accept invitation